Moving to Bell Gardens, California

 Time to Move!

 Once you roll into town, you’ll need a plan in case your new place doesn’t have enough storage space.
 Give us a call at A-1 Self Storage in Bell Gardens.
-Our clean, safe premises and friendly staff make it easy for you to feel at ease once you load your unit up and drive away.
+Our clean, well-lit premises and friendly staff make it easy for you to feel at ease once you load your unit up and drive away.
 We can help you pick the best storage unit for your budget and needs.
 Need to store furniture and family heirlooms?
-We also have everything you need for secure packing and moving your items safely including boxes, bubble wrap, tape, mattress bags, and more.
+We also have everything you need for packing and moving your items including boxes, bubble wrap, tape, mattress bags, and more.
 Why wait until you get here?
 Get your moving plan in place and start renting with A-1 Self Storage today!

 Closed all major holidays